Participants

 The farm is now rented to another dairyman, but Fred and Marilyn, along with one of their three children, grow vegetables, herbs, and flowers for sale and home use.

-Timothy Knight is a freelance writer based in Middleburgh, where he also serves on the local Village Board of Trustees.
+Timothy Knight is the Mayor of the Village of Middleburgh, NY.
+Before taking on the mayoralty, he was a freelance writer served on the Village Board of Trustees.
 His work has appeared in the Mountain Eagle, Watershed Post, and The River.
 He graduated from SUNY-Albany in 2020 with an MA in Political Communication.

-Ann Roberti is President of Catskill Mountain Club (CMC) and Friends of Bramley Mountain Fire Tower, an offshoot of the CMC that was formed to return the original Fire Tower to Bramley Mountain.
-She is the organizer of the annual Andes litter pickup which has been cleaning about 20 miles of Andes roads for 13 years now.
+Ann Roberti is the former President and current Board Member of Catskill Mountain Club (CMC), and President of Friends of Bramley Mountain Fire Tower, an offshoot of the CMC that was formed to return the original Fire Tower to Bramley Mountain.
+She is the organizer of the annual Andes litter pickup which has been cleaning about 20 miles of Andes roads for 15+ years now.
 She is a hiking, paddling, bike riding and snowshoeing enthusiast, and is a Regular and Winter member of the 3500 Club.
-She is an initiator of the Catskill Mountain Club's trail building efforts and one of the two main trail designers for the CMC, as well as trail builder and trail maintainer.
+She is a trail designer, builder and maintainer for the CMC.

 A life-long resident of the Catskills, Alan is a former accountant and small business owner who was elected Supervisor of the Town of Middletown in 1990.
 In 1991, he helped found the Coalition of Watershed Towns and became a chief negotiator of the New York City Watershed Memorandum of Agreement which established the Catskill Watershed Corporation (CWC).
 Alan was elected the first president of the CWC Board of Directors in 1997, and was named to the Director's post in 1999.
 Alan retired from the CWC in 2021 and is enjoying life outdoors, doing what he loves to do.